nmsu-senior-project/pytorch-network-analyzer/README.md

 # PyTorch Network Analyzer

+## How to use project

+### First you need to clone the repo.
+1. **Ensure you have git downloaded.**
+    - Go to https://www.git-scm.com/ to download the most recent version.
+2. **Cloning the project**
+    - Go to the command line or Git Bash which should be installed when installing Git.
+I prefer using Git Bash.
+Once you are in there go to the             directory you would like to clone the repo too.
+    - Once you are there use this command: **git clone https://github.com/nmsu-senior-project/pytorch-network-analyzer.git**
+    - You should now see a new folder named pytorch-network-analyzer
+3.

 ## Project Purpose

 The aim of this project is to develop a deep learning model using PyTorch to analyze baseline data and detect common threat behaviors in network traffic.
 The model will enhance cybersecurity by providing alerts and offering a comprehensive understanding of device interactions on the network.
 This will assist cybersecurity and information security managers in effectively protecting their networks.